DylanCStack/php-num-to-words/README.md

 4. The program takes a number up to 1000 and returns the corresponding word.
     * Input: 998
     * Output: nine hundred ninety eight .
+5. The program takes a number less than 100,000 and returns the corresponding word.
+    * Input: 99,567
+    * Output: ninety nine thousand five hundred sixty seven .